NachimuthuParamasivam/PetStoreAPITesting/README.md

 If the report is not in clear format go to Dashboard–>Manage Jenkins–>Script Console and add the script as:
 System.setProperty("hudson.model.DirectoryBrowserSupport.CSP","")

-Note:The user module is not stable, the users created or not reflecting some times in GET request.
-But I have attached the report i
+Note:The user module is not stable, the users created are not reflecting some times in GET request.
+But I have attached the report with all test cases passed in the email.

+Please review the code and let me know if there is any chance for improvements.